Sbargaoui/rustic/bench/README.md

 :pushpin: Remember

-- There are no Exception in Rust.
-Either you have a successful operation or an Error
+- There are no Exceptions in Rust.
+Either you have a successful operation or an Error.
-- There are non Null or Void in Rust.
-Either you have a value or an absence of value
+- There are no Null or Void types in Rust.
+Either you have a value or an absence of value - you don't.

 :books: More resources